 There is simply no more space on your Android.
-Eliminate all unnecessary data: music, videos or large applications.
+Eliminate all unnecessary data, such as music, videos or large applications.

 Downloading applications or updates is impossible.
 If you use a proxy, remember that it may cause problems with the operation of the Google Play Store.

-In Settings, find Apps, then swipe to All.
+In Settings, find Apps (or application manager), then swipe to All.
 Scroll down to Google Services and tap on clear data and then force stop.
 Do the same with the Google Play Store app and clear the cache from your internet browser.

 You can’t download an app.